anikanakatte/100-days-of-code/r1-log.md

 - Started learning basics of HTML and CSS before diving into advanced JS concepts.
 - Started HTML & CSS: Design and build websites by Jon Duckett.
 - Went over initial HTML material on freeCodeCamp.

+### R1D6, D7

+- Continued HTML and CSS on freeCodeCamp
+- Finished the Tribute Page project on the Responsive Web Design Certification